|Photo by: Doris Klein, CSA|

-In an age when discrimination, elitism and oppression operates in society, in the government and in our Church, the saints will again proclaim the reign of God and be “voice and heart, call and sign of the God whose design for this world is justice and mercy for all.”
-Because the time is now and they are here.
+In an age when discrimination, elitism, and oppression operate in society, in governments and in our Churches, the saints will again proclaim the reign of God and be "voice and heart, call and sign of the God whose design for this world is justice and mercy for all."
+(JD) Because the time is now and they are here.

 to witness to the freedom of the Spirit;

 to run, to risk, and wonder at our daring;